 15. Force Majeure.
-Neither the Seller nor the Buyer shall be liable for delays in the closing hereunder due to any event of force majeure, which for purposes of this Agreement shall mean arrest and restraints of rulers and people, binding orders of any court or governmental authority, fires, storms, floods, acts of God, strikes, lockouts, labor unrest, acts of the public enemy, sabotage, war and/or insurrection anywhere in the United States of America, the Marshall Islands or elsewhere where the Vessels may be located, which war or insurrection affects the parties' ability to perform hereunder.
+Neither the Seller nor the Buyer shall be liable for delays in the closing hereunder due to any event of force majeure, which for purposes of this Agreement shall mean arrest and restraints of rulers and people, binding orders of any court or governmental authority, fires, storms, floods, acts of God, strikes, lockouts, labor unrest, acts of the public enemy, sabotage, war and/or insurrection in the United States of America, the Marshall Islands or elsewhere where the Vessels may be located, which war or insurrection affects the parties' ability to perform hereunder.
 Upon the occurrence of any event of force majeure, the party affected by the force majeure event shall promptly advise the other party of the occurrence of such event.
 The party affected by the force majeure event shall use reasonable efforts to cure the effects of such event and the party not affected by the force majeure event agrees to cooperate with the affected party to cure the event.
 In the event that force majeure events prevent either party from performing its respective obligations hereunder for a period of sixty (60) days, the other party shall have the right to cancel this Agreement.

 16. Fees and Costs.
 Each party will be responsible for its own counsel and related fees and costs applicable to this transaction.